KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 2. Auditor_report.csv - A table containing 1620 audited records from the water_quality table, quality scores - accompanied by a data dictionary titled "Data dictionary_ auditor_report"
 3. Md_summary.csv - A summary informed by the ```project_progress``` table.
 Contains data of water sources that need to be fixed.
 4. Md_water_services_data.xlsx - comes in variations Md_water_services_data, 2-Md_water_services_data, 3-Md_water_services_data, 4-Md_water_services_data.
 Updates ```project_progress``` and related tables up to 2027 (time period: 2022 - 2027).
-5. Md_queue_related_crime.csv - Records crimes that can be tied to water sources.
+5. Md_queue_related_crime.csv - Records of crimes that can be tied to the water sources.
 Accompanies Md_summary.
-6. Maji_Ndogo_farm_survey_small.db - explanation - accompanied by a data dictionary titled "-"
+6. Maji_Ndogo_farm_survey_small.db - Database file that contains data from the MD_agric_exam-4313.csv.
+Includes information on farm fields in Maji Ndogo and its related Geographic features, Weather features, Soil and crop features, and Farm management features  - accompanied by a data dictionary titled "Farming Data Dictionary"
+7. Weather_station_data - [click to view]([link]"https://raw.githubusercontent.com/Explore-AI/Public-Data/master/Maji_Ndogo/Weather_station_data.csv") - Contains the weather station unique ID and the message captured by its sensors - accompanied by a data dictionary titled "Farming Data Dictionary"
+8. Weather_data_field_mapping - [click to view]([link]"https://raw.githubusercontent.com/Explore-AI/Public-Data/master/Maji_Ndogo/Weather_data_field_mapping.csv") - Comprised of the weather station unique ID and the Field IDs linked to the weather station - accompanied by a data dictionary titled "Farming Data Dictionary"

 ### Tools